ldng/fvtt-scene-express/README.md

 as the background and the file name as the scene name.

 The image will be uploaded in the scene directory or the current world directory.

-Warning: At the moment, the module does not check if the image is already in the server, and will upload the image again, overwriting the existing one.